 More thoughts on religion as a social system . . .

-The religion system is an operationally closed function system; it reproduces itself through the production of religious communication, which is communication founded on the distinction between this world and the transcendent, or the known world with the mysterious beyond.
+The religion system is an operationally closed function system; it reproduces itself through the production of religious communication, which is communication founded on the distinction between this world and the transcendent, or the known world and the mysterious beyond.
 Religion’s basic assumption is that this world we live in is not the only reality or even the primary reality; this known and knowable world is temporal–it came into being as some point, has as history, and will end at some future date–while the transcendent has always existed and always will exist.

 And in terms of structural coupling, religion has been able to couple with education and medicine, as well as other function systems.
 Religious organizations have founded and/or run schools and colleges and hospitals for millennia.
 Indeed, religion and medicine have been linked from the start, but fortunately the priests no longer try to practice medicine.
 Instead, religion offers institutional support.